 The term “real estate investors” includes a diverse group.
 A single person purchasing a “summer home” that she rents in the offseason is a real estate investor, as is someone who buys, fixes and flips several properties per month.
 What all these people have in common is a need to separate their investments from their personal assets.

-Forming a company does just that, but it’s not quite that simple.
+Forming a real estate investment company does just that, but it’s not quite that simple.
 If you’re investing in real estate, or planning to start, it’s important to understand your options.
-This post reviews how to determine which state to choose as your home, and why LLCs are the most popular entity among real estate investors.
+This post reviews how to determine which state to choose as your home, and why LLCs for real estate investment are the most popular entity among real estate investors.

 As with any business formation, you can choose which state in which to file.
 The most popular choices include Delaware, Wyoming and Nevada.
 Of course, many investors choose their home state, since they have to pay taxes to that state to operate.
 However, the three aforementioned states – and Delaware, in particular – offer some great additional benefits.

-Another benefit of choosing Delaware is that Delaware allows LLCs and corporations to file privately, without the names of the owners on public record.
+Another benefit of choosing Delaware for a real estate investment company is that Delaware allows LLCs and corporations to file privately, without the names of the owners on public record.
 This is ideal for separating yourself from your business operations.

-It is important to note that while corporations can file privately in Delaware, their first annual report (and each subsequent one) must include the names of its Directors, at which point those names are on public record.
+It is important to note that while corporations can file privately in Delaware, their first annual report (and each subsequent one) must include the names of its Directors and all addresses, at which point this information is on public record.
 This is not true of LLCs, which remain private year after year.